 The impact of our deliberations and decisions we make on this critical life and death issue will impact the very fabric of our country.
 If I may say, it will leave a lasting legacy for good or for ill of our understanding of what it means to part of the human family.

 Because of the very serious nature of the topic in front of us today, we, and by that I mean every member of this chamber, must take a step back and consider some very foundational questions.
 Each of us needs to ask ourselves these difficult questions.
 How we as members perceive these foundational issues is absolutely key to addressing this sobering topic before us today.

 Consider with me for the next few moments these questions.
 What does it mean to be human?
 What gives human life meaning and value?
 Does every human life possess intrinsic value and dignity, regardless of perceived deformity, regardless of perceived disability, regardless of the perception of being a burden, regardless of whether or not a person may have achieved their best before date?

-For me, the answer to all of these question is a resounding “yes”.
+For me, the answer to all these questions is a resounding yes.
 Every human life is worthy of our utmost respect and protection.
 Every human life matters.
 Therefore, needless to say, I do not support physician-assisted suicide, or voluntary euthanasia or any legislation that would further devalue human life.

 My world view is influenced by my life experiences, and most profoundly it has been shaped by my faith.
 I believe every human life has intrinsic value and dignity that needs to be held in high honour and esteemed, in other words, to be considered worthy.